yinghanc/bayesianforAHM/README.md

 # bayesian inference for CDMs with attribute hierarchy

-source the cpp file first and then run analysis in R
+Source the cpp file first and then run analysis in R

+Y: response matrix of $N \times J$
+Q: $J\times K$ matrix
+K: Number of attributes